palmerev/evening-class/oo-examples.md

 ```

 Now `book1` is a `Book` object, so you can access it's properties like `book1.title`.
 You probably won't need to reference the constructor.
 It's not an object, so it doesn't have state.

+The cookie cutter analogy works fairly well:
+- The constructor is a cookie cutter, not a cookie
+- To get a "cookie", use `var cookie = new ConstructorName()`
+This is asking the browser to allocate some cookie dough (memory) to the constructor and return as fresh-baked cookie.